Walking to work is a great way to stay healthy and save money on commuting costs. How can you prepare for walking to work?

 1. Plan Your RouteThe best route to walk to work may be different from what you prefer for driving.
 I like to use quieter side streets or greenway paths as much as possible.
 Look for a route that is a block or two off of major roads.
 Consult your local parks department web site for the location of greenway paths.
 I also like to skip crossing major streets to avoid the noise and delay.
-You can use the Google Map Pedometer to find, draw, and measure a local walking route.
+You can use an online walking route planner or app to find, draw, and measure a local walking route.

 My Kind of Walking Route - 14 Points to Planning a Great Walk